Armenia–Serbia relations: History

 A colony of Armenian immigrants in Serbia existed in the 17th century.
-There is also the Armenian cemetery and the old fortress of Kalemegdan at the Danube river, which once was a border between the Austria-Hungary and the Ottoman Empire.
+There was also the Armenian cemetery at the Belgrade Fortress overlooking the Danube river, which once was a border between the Austria-Hungary and the Ottoman Empire.
 After the Ottomans conquered Belgrade, they destroyed the city's Armenian and Jewish cemeteries.
 Today, only one Armenian tombstone remains, along with an inscription in Serbian which mentions the existence of an Armenian cemetery until the 17th century.
 A 1709 census shows that Armenians from Belgrade were wealthy and enjoyed a good standing in their community.

 Another colony of Armenian immigrants was formed in the 20th century during and after the Armenian genocide.
 The persecuted Armenians settled in towns such as Belgrade, Vrnjačka Banja, Kruševac, Mladenovac, Zaječar, Negotin, Knjaževac, and Aleksinac.
 The number of Armenians that arrived in Serbia during this period remains unknown.
 In the mid-1930s, Armenians in Belgrade founded the Alliance of Armenians of Yugoslavia and established their headquarters in a building that came to be known as the Armenian House (Јерменски дом), which was razed at the end of the 1990s.
 The third wave of Armenian immigrants arrived in the early 1990s.
 Nearly all of these were wives of Serbs who had come to Armenia looking for work after the 1988 earthquake.
-According to publicist and diplomat Babken Simonyan, there were around 200 Armenians living in Serbia in 2010, three-quarters of whom lived in Belgrade.
-A significant Armenian population can be found in Vrnjačka Banja and Novi Sad.
-The city of Valjevo also has a small Armenian population.
+According to publicist and diplomat Babken Simonyan, there were around 200 Armenians living in Serbia according in 2011, three-quarters of whom lived in Belgrade.
+The rest of Armenian population can be found in Vrnjačka Banja and Novi Sad as well as in Valjevo.
 Most of Valjevo's Armenians immigrated to Serbia from the Kemah region, seeking employment.
 The community affairs of Valjevo's Armenians are run through the Armenka organization.

 Armenian genocide

-Since both Serbs and Armenians are commonly Christians, the genocide is widely known among Serbs.
-The genocide is studied and there has been a number of proposals over the genocide.
-However, Serbian Government has yet to recognize, due to dependence on investments from Turkey to develop the country and has rejected a bill to recognize it, owning a pragmatic approach.
+The Armenian genocide is studied and there has been a number of proposals over the genocide.
+However, Serbian Government has yet to recognize, due to significant investments from Turkey and has rejected a bill to recognize it, owning a pragmatic approach.

 While Serbia is yet to recognize the Armenian genocide, many members of Serbian Government paid tribute to victims of Armenian genocide.
 Serbian President Tomislav Nikolić has urged to recognize the genocide.
 Recognition of Armenian genocide, unofficially, is often referred with a sense of exotic brotherhood, which Serbs consider Armenians as their brothers and sisters in one similar cause.